-- Is the business viable? - Is there a core business? - Are there sufficient sources of cash to fuel the company through its recovery? - Is existing management capable of leading company?
+- Is the business viable? - Is there a core business? - Are there sufficient sources of cash to fuel a recovery? - Is existing management capable of leading company?

-The turnaround specialist should discuss those questions openly with his client, and if it is determined that the answer to any of the above questions is "No," the parameters of the engagement should be reexamined.
+The specialist should discuss those questions openly with his client, and if it is determined the answer to any of the above questions is "No," the parameters of the engagement should be reexamined.
 Should a specialist still be engaged?
 What kind of plan is needed to otherwise minimize the losses and to maximize the value of the business for the benefit of his client.